Premises owners or operators of specific sectors, you may download more specific advisories here.

 - Disinfect frequently touched areas such as water taps, door/towel/cistern handles, seats and cover flaps, wash basins, door knobs, buttons and switches with disinfectant regularly.

 - Provide adequate supply of toilet paper, paper towels (if provided) or hand dryers and liquid soap at all times.
 Where feasible, provide disinfectant, preferably dispensed through a no-touch mechanism for each toilet cubicle for users to clean toilet seats before and after use.

 - Ensure toilet-flushing apparatus is functioning at all times.

-4 Ensure all sanitary pipes and fittings are in good working condition, and water seal are not dried-out.
+- Ensure all sanitary pipes and fittings are in good working condition, and water seal are not dried-out.

 d) Pest Control Programme

 - Check the premises daily and remove all potential vector breeding sites.